rohitroy-github/reckon4.0-cryptic-launchpad/README.md

 <br /> -->
 <!-- <b>This is the main file for the Ureckathon project submission which is also used for deployment purposes.</b> -->
 <br>
-<b>This is the main backup file for the project Cryptic Launchpad which is also used for deployment purposes.
-Update the readme file according to the desired hackathon submission.</b>
+<b>This is the main file for the project Cryptic Launchpad which is also used for deployment purposes. </b>